 More Sweet potatoes recipes to try:

-Aside from butter and cinnamon sugar, we love experimenting with toppings every time we make these baked spuds.
+Aside from butter and cinnamon sugar, we love experimenting with toppings every time we make this baked potato recipe.
 They go with so many sweet and savory flavor combos!
 These are some of our must-tries:

 - Butter, maple syrup or honey, and candied pecans